 The coast of Normandy has many seaside towns and beaches that are wonderful to visit below are two that are equal in appeal but contrast in personality.

-A seaside town once visited never forgotten, world renowned Etretat is situated on the Alabaster coast in Normandy where amazing seascapes are created by cliffs and have naturally formed archways that strut into the sea creating a wild and beautiful scene.
+An unforgettable seaside town, world-renowned Etretat is situated on the Alabaster coast in Normandy.
+Admire amazing seascapes created by cliffs and naturally formed archways that strut into the sea creating a wild and beautiful scene.
 The coastal paths allow panoramic views of this area of outstanding beauty.
-The beach is a pebble beach with a variety of water sports on offer.
-There is a golf course 150ft above the sea give a unique perspective to a round of golf!
+The beach is a pebbled with a variety of water sports on offer.
+There’s even a golf course 150ft above the sea!

 This is a great family location that is perfect for a seaside holiday.
 The long golden sands are ideal for beach games and soaking up the summer sun.
-There are an abundance of water sports on offer and several heated indoor and outdoor pools available.
-The 19th century boardwalk and many of the local grand houses and hotels create a flamboyant feel.
-The fishing port is still active and this is very apparent in the local restaurants serving some wonderful locally sourced sea food.
+There are an abundance of water-sports on offer and several heated indoor and outdoor pools available.
+The 19th-century boardwalk and many of the local grand houses and hotels create a flamboyant feel.
+The fishing port is still active and this is very apparent in the local restaurants serving some wonderful locall- sourced sea food.

-Trouville has a casino which was built around the same time as the boardwalk and was recently featured in a film based on the life of Coco Chanel.
-Among the many grand villas in Trouville is the Montebello villa which dates back to 1866 and is now a museum exhibiting paintings by Charles Mozin who first painted Trouville in 1852 – later followed by more well-known artists such as Monet and Dumas.
+Trouville has a casino which was built around the same time as the boardwalk and was featured in a film based on the life of Coco Chanel.
+Among the many grand villas in Trouville, Montebello villa is a real stunner and dates back to 1866 .
+It’s now a museum exhibiting paintings by Charles Mozin who first painted Trouville in 1852 – later followed by more well-known artists such as Monet and Dumas.

-Throughout the cities, towns and villages of Normandy are many festivals whether it be food in Pays d ‘Auge, Jazz in Honfleur or the American film festival in Deauville there is something to be embraced all year round.
+Throughout the Normandy towns and villages are many festivals.
+Whether it be food in Pays d ‘Auge, Jazz in Honfleur or the American film festival in Deauville there is something to be embraced all year round.